akirakyle/dotfiles/README.md

-# vim
+# dotfiles
-For now just my .vimrc file.
-Feel free to use any part of it you like :)
+My vim and emacs dotfiles.
+Feel free to use any part of them that you'd like :)